 Film Tools to Teach Climate Science in the Classroom

-These films offer prime opportunities to teach climate science through film: Climate Emergency: Feedback Loops, The Boy Who Harnessed the Wind, From the Ashes, One Strange Rock, River of Gold, MARS, and Landfill Harmonic.
+These films offer prime opportunities to teach climate science through film: Climate Emergency: Feedback Loops, The Boy Who Harnessed the Wind, From the Ashes, One Strange Rock, River of Gold, and Landfill Harmonic.

-Key Climate Science Teaching Tools
+Climate Science Teaching Tools

 Our newest resource, Climate Emergency: Feedback Loops is for a series of five short films.
 They are perfect for the classroom, running 9 to 15 minutes.
 Additionally, all five films are available to stream for free.
 Our curriculum guide is set up to directly correspond to each film.
 We created one lesson for each short film.
 “The Forests” short film and lesson would be perfect for Arbor Day.